How is the course run?

 Will I get a certificate or qualification?

 This is an experiential not an academic course.
-There are no exams.
+There are no exams and no certificates.

 Are there any trial sessions?